 Election Day in 2012-NOV produced four surprises in favor of SSM: The voters in three states (Maine, Maryland and Washington) legalized SSM.
 Voters in Minnesota defeated a constitutional amendment banning SSM.
 Later, during the first half of 2013-MAY, state legislatures in Delaware, Minnesota, and Rhode Island passed SSM bills which were subsequently signed into law.
 Later that month, support for a bill to legalize SSM in Illinois came close to being approved in the House, but did not have quite enough votes when the Legislature recessed.
-It is expected to be reconsidered in November.

 If the past conflict over inter-racial marriage is a good indicator of the future of SSM, then we might expect the U.S. Supreme Court to legalize SSM across the entire U.S., but only after marriage equality has first been achieved in a substantial minority of states.
 The lawsuit Hollingsworth v.
 Perry to restore SSM in California could be the legal challenge that legalizes SSM nationally.
 However, that is a REALLY long shot.
 The court's ruling is expected during the week of 2013-JUN-23.